 My Pandemic Painting Practice.

-To be honest, I have a very strong inner critic and she is not happy I am sharing the video below with you.
 One of the things I’ve learned in recent years is not to let my inner critic derail me so much.
 I think it’s important to allow yourself to be bad at something, because you have to plow through that to improve!

 I remember the first painful screeches of my son’s clarinet playing when he was in 6th grade.
 And over the years, the sounds that came from his room started becoming melodic and beautiful.
 By the time he left high school, he was an extremely talented musician whose love of music created many lasting friendships and opened the door to wonderful experiences.